LanD-FBK/prodigy-dataset/README.md

 # PRODIGy: a PROfile-based DIalogue Generation dataset

 Welcome to the PRODIGy repository!
-PRODIGy is a collection of dialogues, featured in the work titled [**PRODIGy: a PROfile-based DIalogue Generation dataset**](https://arxiv.org/abs/2311.05195), in which each conversation is aligned with speaker profile representations, including biography language style, gender, and personality.
+PRODIGy is a collection of dialogues, featured in the work titled [**PRODIGy: a PROfile-based DIalogue Generation dataset**](https://arxiv.org/abs/2311.05195), in which each conversation is aligned with speaker profile representations, including biography, language style, gender, and personality.

 ## Overview